top of page

 Do you want to write a play, but don’t know how to begin?
 Do you have a script that needs fresh perspective or constructive feedback?
 Do you have a script that’s ready for a table read with actors?
 Find inspiration and make progress on your script projects by interacting with fellow writers, guest actors and directors.
 Don’t have a current project but want to write a play?
 Writing prompts and exercises keep you inspired.
 Ultimately, group activities are focused on registered participants’ writing goals and intentions.
 All levels of experience are welcome.
 Limited to 8 participants.
 Please call 406-235-0353 before registering. (course fee: $130)

-Pamela Mencher: As a playwright, actor, director, producer, designer and college professor, Pamela has received honors and awards in her playwriting, teaching and professional theatre careers.
+Pamela Jamruszka Mencher: As a playwright, actor, director, producer, designer and college professor, Pamela has received honors and awards in her playwriting, teaching and professional theatre careers.
 She currently serves as the Montana Playwrights Network President and Executive Director of the Helena Avenue Theatre.

 Register online or call/text: 406-235-0353